Amusement-Cafe/ayano/README.md

 `coldisplay` - Change the display name of a collection
 - To change the display `ayy coldisplay colID, New Display Name`

+`colauthor` - Set or change the collection's author
+- To change the author `ayy colauthor colID, userID`

+`colrarity` - Set or change the collection's rarity
+- To change the rarity `ayy colrarity colID, %number` (e.g. `ayy colrarity special, 0.2` = 0.2% rarity or 0.002)

+`colcompressed` - Toggle between compressed or non-compressed
+- To toggle the compression setting `ayy colcompressed colID`

 `banword` - Adds a word to the banned word list, keeping it from being used in tags
 - To ban a word (e.g. lame) `ayy banword lame`